reverse-hash/bitcoin-full-node-with-docker/GETTING_STARTED.md

 # /docker-entrypoint.sh: Launching /docker-entrypoint.d/30-tune-worker-processes.sh
 # /docker-entrypoint.sh: Configuration complete; ready for start up
 ```
+## Using your node

-If you have reached this point, you should be able to access some of the services exposed by the node through nginx.
-You can try to access to btc-rpc-explorer through the following URL: https://your_node_ip:3003.
+If you have reached this point, you should be able to access btc-rpc-explorer and electrs through nginx.

+- You can try to access to btc-rpc-explorer through the following URL: ```https://your_node_ip:3003```.
+- You can try to connect Sparrow or Electrum Wallet through the following URL: ```https://your_node_ip:50002```

 **Important**: The SSL certificate we generate is self-signed, this means that it'ss not signed by a recognized authority.
 It is normal if your browser indicates that it is not secure with a warning.
 This does not mean that the connection is not encrypted.
 It is possible to generate a certificate with a recognized authority by paying or through certain registration processes.
 However, this is outside the scope of this document.

 ## Post-installation

 Once the node has been synchronized, we can change the bitcoind dbcache to the minimum.
 It is no longer necessary to have so much memory for this purpose.